-4.8 Frequency of Reappraisals
+4.8 FREQUENCY OF REAPPRAISALS

-Section 4.2.2 of the Standard on Property Tax Policy (IAAO 2010) states that current market value implies annual assessment of all property.
+The Standard on Property Tax Policy (IAAO 2020) states that current market value implies annual assessment of all property.
 Annual assessment does not necessarily mean, however, that each property must be re-examined each year.
 Instead, models can be recalibrated, or market adjustment factors derived from ratio studies or other market analyses applied based on criteria such as property type, location, size, and age.

 Analysis of ratio study data can suggest groups or strata of properties in greatest need of physical review.
 In general, market adjustments can be highly effective in maintaining equity when appraisals are uniform within strata and recalibration can provide even greater accuracy.
-However, only physical reviews can correct data errors and, as stated in Sections 3.3.4 and 3.3.5, property characteristics data should be reviewed and updated at least every 4 to 6 years.
+However, only physical reviews can correct data errors and, as stated in previous sections of this Standard, property characteristics data should be reviewed and updated at least every 4 to 6 years.
 This can be accomplished in at least three ways:

-- Reinspecting all property at periodic intervals (i.e., every 4 to 6 years) - Reinspecting properties on a cyclical basis (e.g., one-fourth or one-sixth each year) - Reinspecting properties on a priority basis as indicated by ratio studies or other considerations while still ensuring that all properties are examined at least every sixth year
+- Reinspecting all property at periodic intervals (i.e., every 4 to 6 years) - · Reinspecting properties on a cyclical basis (e.g., one-fourth or one-sixth each year) - Reinspecting properties on a priority basis as indicated by ratio studies or other considerations while still ensuring that all properties are examined at least every sixth year